ajrollerson/staticsitegenerator/README.md

 •	A comprehensive test suite was implemented to validate expected behaviour and edge cases, and to support future extension of the parser.
 In the future, such tests will help support further extensions and guard against unexpected bugs that emerge.

 • Regarding block_to_html.py, a more functional style was adopted in parts of the codebase for brevity.
-However, this increases cognitive overhead when tracing execution flow and may reduce long-term maintainability.
+However, I realised adopting this style increases cognitive load, making maintainability more difficult.

 Known limitations: